-In January, 2017, the Board approved selection of Larry Blair as Executive Engineer for up to four years.
-Three applications had been received in response to an RFP.
-The Board also authorized the engaging of one of the respondents, Mr. Andrew Edmonson, as Engineer for ESCAFCA.
-Four On-Call Engineering contracts were also renewed for an additional year.
+In January, 2018, the Board approved renewal of its agreement with Larry Blair as Executive Engineer for the second year of four.
+The Board also renewed the agreement with Mr. Andrew Edmonson as Engineer for ESCAFCA for the second year of four.
+Four on-call engineering contracts were also renewed for a second year.